mmbmf1/mmbmf1/posts/error-handling-patterns.md

 ## The Solution

 Use error handling utilities with consistent error formats.
+Create a centralized error handling system that translates database errors into user-friendly messages while maintaining proper HTTP status codes.
+This ensures all your endpoints return errors in the same format, making your API predictable and easy to consume.

 **Error handling utility:**
 ```typescript